 - Gowns or other forms of protective clothing

-When used properly, PPE can provide protection from the splattering of blood or other bodily fluids, which is common within dental practices.
+When used properly, PPE can provide protection from the splattering of blood or other bodily fluids, which is common within oral health practices.

-Some dental and orthodontic healthcare practices featured the use of ultraviolet germicidal irradiation, or UVGI, to counteract the spread of COVID-19.
+Some oral healthcare practices featured the use of specialty ultraviolet germicidal irradiation, or UVGI, to counteract the spread of COVID-19.
 This method of using UV light is highly effective at mitigating viral spread, as the virus’s DNA and RNA are broken down on a molecular level.
 It is important to keep in mind that UVGI should only ever be used to sanitize objects, as prolonged direct contact can be dangerous, especially when focused on the skin and eyes.

 Dental Supplies for COVID-19 Prevention

 Ensuring the safety of your patients and staff can be a real challenge without the right help.
 Between PPE, glove dispensers, air filtration, and social distancing signage, there is a lot that your facility may need to adhere to CDC guidelines and achieve peace of mind.
-When you sign up to become a member of CNECT, you’ll get access to a growing list of GPO supplier contracts filled with the products and services you need to meet your patients' dental health needs.
+CNECT partners with Henry Schein Dental to provide our members a diverse catalog of oral health products.
+When you sign up to become a member of CNECT, you’ll get access to a growing list of GPO supplier contracts filled with the equipment and services you need to meet your patients' oral health needs.
 Contact CNECT today to learn more about how we can help keep your staff and patients safe.